alex4747-pub/simple_init_chain/README.md

 simultaneous execution of the "run", "reset", and "release" operations but this is the limit of its intended functionality.

+There is some flexibility beyond the basics:

+1. UT support
+2. Derivation from chain element
-There is some flexibility beyond the basics: UT support, derivation from chain element, and a possibility to delete and create chain link elements inside its functions.
+3. Possibility to delete and create chain elements from inside both "init" and "reset" function calls.
+4. Possibility to release (and then delete) a chain element at any moment.
+5. Possibility to release all elements and prevent future activites.

 ## Operations Overview

 The init chain is implemented as the InitChain class.
 The "run? operation is implemented as InitChain::Run().
 The "reset" operation is implemented as IinitChain::Reset().
-The "release" operation is implemented as InitChain::Release()
+The "release" operation is implemented as InitChain::Release().
+The "release-link" operation is implemented InitChain::Release(InitChain::Link*)
 .
 The chain element/chain link is implemented as InitChain::Link class, both the "init" function and the "reset" function are supplied at